-The Office of Public Affairs is dedicated to helping journalists and the general public understand the mission and activities of the National Labor Relations Board.
+The Office of Congressional and Public Affairs is dedicated to helping journalists and the general public understand the mission and activities of the National Labor Relations Board.
 This is the place to find news about significant cases, settlements, complaints and decisions, as well as background material on the Agency and its leaders.

 News releases are issued in cases of national and regional significance, and to announce initiatives of the Board and General Counsel.

 Announcements are notices of personnel and other administrative changes at the NLRB.

 Visit here for background information on significant cases as well as issues pending before the Board and initiatives undertaken by the General Counsel.

 The National Labor Relations Board has counted millions of votes, investigated hundreds of thousands of charges, and issued thousands of decisions.
 The numbers tell an important part of the Agency’s story.
 In this section, we have compiled some of that data into charts and tables, organized into five sections that reflect the NLRB’s work.
 Over time, we plan to add more graphics to this section, and welcome your comments and suggestions at firstname.lastname@example.org.

 The NLRB's Outreach and Public Information Programs help to educate the citizens we serve and provide needed services to those who rely upon the NLRB to enforce the statute.
 To do this, the NLRB maintains a centralized Speakers' Bureau to handle requests for NLRB representatives to make presentations that explain what we do.